giltrapo/RepData_PeerAssessment1/PA1_template.md

 ![](PA1_template_files/figure-html/stepsbydayhist2-1.png)<!-- -->

-The distribution of histogram is almost the same as we got when we made it with missing values.
-The only difference is that there are more days in which was taken between 10000 and 12000 steps.
+The distribution of histogram is practically identical to the one we plotted without replacing missing values.
+The only difference is that there are more days in the range 10000~12500 steps.
 This makes sense, because we have add eight complete days of average information, and therefore it has only affected to this area of the histogram, leaving everything else as it was.

 Let's see again the mean and median of steps taken each day along October and November.